kurmanka/node-sql-builder/README.md

 #### v.0.0.4Beta

-- Syntax changes acording jshint.
+- Syntax changes according to jshint.
 - Added colors dependency only to run examples.

 #### v.0.0.3Beta

-- small tunes of the code to be cleater and more readable.
+- small tunes of the code to be clearer and more readable.